 Repeated Courses

-Financial aid for any class will be given only twice for the same class.
+Financial aid will be given only twice for the same class.
 The cost of the third attempt will not be covered by financial aid or be counted as part of the half-time minimum aid eligibility requirement.

 Concurrent Enrollment